-After 10 years, the Washtenaw Coordinated Funding Partnership has ended.
+After 10 years, the Washtenaw Coordinated Funding Partnership ended.
 We are proud of the work done by Coordinated Funding (or COFU), and also excited for the opportunity to re-envision Human Services partnership in service of equity, and focused on addressing racism, poverty and trauma.
 As we work through this process, we want to make information and resources available to partners and community to provide access to information, as well as opportunities to engage and inform the process.

 This webpage will evolve as the process evolves, so please check regularly for updates including ways to participate.
-Last updated November 2022.
+Last updated March 2022.

 Main Goals with New Human Services Partners:

 - Incorporate Equity into the process

 - Focus on addressing racism, poverty, and trauma

 - Ease of process – for applicants and staff

 NHSP Meetings and Convenings | Human Services Partnership Timeline | Equity Framework and Resources | County Publications, Data, and Related Resources | Meetings and Convenings | Safety Net Grants | Mini-Grants | High Impact Grants

 The New Human Services Partnership High Impact funding round will provide 5-years of funding to human service organizations working to scale existing human services initiatives.
 High Impact Grants are intended to provide resources to “change the conditions” for those experiencing systemic oppressions of racism, trauma, or poverty in Washtenaw County.